How to recruit the 'right' people for your user research.

 In last year’s State of UX in the Enterprise survey, we asked researchers what phase is the most challenging part of their UX team’s process, and coming in at number one with 47% of the votes was *drumroll* recruiting participants.

 It’s because of this that we’ve created a brand new ebook called, quite simply, Participant Recruitment 101.
-In this guide, we’ll walk you through all the different elements that goes into recruiting the right participants, including how many you’ll need, how much to compensate them, as well as different methods and tips to make recruiting far less nail-bitingly stressful.
+In this guide, we’ll walk you through all the different elements that go into recruiting the right participants, including how many you’ll need, how much to compensate them, as well as different methods, tips, and participant recruitment software recommendations to make recruiting far less stressful.

 In the meantime, if you need more of a refresher as to why you should care about this vital part of user research, here’s an excerpt from our guide…